OpenSourceEconomics/ose-course-scientific-computing/lectures/index.rst

 Lectures
 ########

-We provide a set of lectures that are all provided as Jupyter Notebooks.
+We provide a set of lectures that are all provided as `Jupyter Notebooks <https://jupyter.org>`_.

 ================
 Linear equations